-Furthermore, we may issue additional shares of our Class A common stock, convertible securities or other equity.
+We may also issue additional shares of our Class A common stock, convertible securities or other equity, including pursuant to our equity compensation plans.
 Such issuances could be dilutive to investors and could cause the price of shares of our Class A common stock to decline.
 New investors in such issuances could also receive rights senior to those of holders of shares of our Class A common stock.